Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 ## Purpose

-The goal of the site is to provide a reliable source of information pertaining to the history of Dr. Kwame Nkrumah.
+The goal of the site is to provide the user with an interactive classic game.

 ## UX Design

 ### User stories

-**As a first time user**
+**As a user**

-- I want to easily understand the main purpose of the site and learn more about the topic.
+- I want to easily understand the rules of the game.
-- I am interested in the historical facts surrounding the person.
+- I am interested in knowing my scores and rounds I have left.
+- I want to be able to easily interact with the game choices when I click on the choices available.
+- I want to be able to see my score and progress during the gameplay.
-- I want to be able to easily navigate and find content.
+- I want to be able to play the game again when I run out of rounds and the game ends.

 **All users want to be able to access and comfortably view the website on mobile devices**

 # Description

 Quantum Duels follows the rules of Rock, Paper, Scissors, Lizard, Spock but with a quantum twist!
-Test your skills and strategy against a quantum opponent.
+Which gives the users to test their skills and strategies against a quantum opponent (A.I).

 ## Features